Sabina, the perfect setting for a cooking holiday

 Toffia

-One of the most unspoilt and better kept medieval hilltop villages in Italy, Toffia is just 40kms from Rome and conveniently situated between Rome and Umbria.
-Toffia is full of ancient restored palazzos, churches and small piazzas from which it is possible to admire sweeping views of olive groves and vineyards in the surrounding valleys.
+One of the most unspoilt and better kept medieval hilltop villages in the Sabine Hills, Toffia is full of ancient restored palazzos, churches and small piazzas from which it is possible to admire sweeping views of olive groves and vineyards in the surrounding valleys.
 As other villages in the region, Toffia’s beauty has not been yet discovered by mass tourism and retains all its authenticity.

 Castelnuovo